Skip to content

 We will create a query to get all the projects from the database.

-In the projects router file (src/server/routers/projects.ts), create a getAll key for our query.
+In the projects router file (app/server/routers/project.ts), create a getAll key for our query.

-We need this query to be protected and be accessible only by the admin users.
+We need this query to be protected and accessible only for users with "read" access to the project resource.
 So we will use the protectedProcedure.

 Then we need to create the input and the output of our query.
 For now, the input will be void and the output will only return an array of projects with id, name and description properties.